neburnodrog/Pyverse/README.md

 pip install pyverso
 ```
 ### Use
-You can either use it un the command line:
+You can either use Pyverso in the command line:
 ```
 pyverso "un velero bergantín;"